thinktecture/relayserver/docs/deployment.md

 - .NET Core SDK 3.1.100 or newer features within 3.1
 - PowerShell Core 6 or newer

-When you run the system locally for the first time, only start the dependencies and the management api.
-Then you can run the `seed-data.ps1` script, which will create the first initial configuration for the tenants, so that the connectors can connect with their default development credentials.
+When you run the system locally for the first time, only start the dependencies (`run-dependencies.ps1`), the relay server (to apply the database migration) and then the management api.
+To run both components locally start them with `dotnet run` in the `src/docker/Thinktecture.Relay.Server.Docker` and `src/docker/Thinktecture.Relay.ManagementApi.Docker` folders.
+Then you can execute the
+`seed-data.ps1` script, which will create the first initial configuration for the tenants, so that the connectors can connect with their default development credentials.
+After that you can run the environment or the multiserver environment.

 The _development_ environment also comes with a [Seq](https://datalust.co/seq) logging server in a local docker container (using the local, free single-user license).
 For production the RelayServer components log to stdout and stderr as this is default in docker environments, but